 Surgical protocols at our clinic include:

 Pre-surgical assessments.
-Make sure blood tests have been done and reviewed by the vet so that we can figure out if your pet is at risk for anesthesia-related complications.
+We make sure blood tests have been done and reviewed by the vet so that we can figure out if your pet is at risk for anesthesia-related complications.
 We will also make sure the specifics of the procedure are clear.
+This assessment must be done anywhere from 3 days to 2 weeks prior to the procedure.

 Dedicated surgical suites.
 We perform surgery in a special surgical room.
 This room is kept completely clean to keep infections and cross-contamination from happening.